nids2001/scirun.pages/python.md

 ## Running Python Scripts

 Python scripts can be used for many things in SCIRun, from building networks to batch executing data.
 To run a script saved to disk within SCIRun, there are a couple options.
 There is a run script option (looks like a magic wand), which is part of the advanced toolbar.
-This option will clear any network when a script is run, so it is great for runing scripts that build and execute networks.
+This option will clear any network when a script is run, so it is great for running scripts that build and execute networks.
 Scripts can also be called as a command line input with the `-s` or `-S` flags.
 This option is similar to the run script tool, but it allows for passing script arguments after the script filename.
 For example, in OS X:
 `/Applications/SCIRun.app/Contents/MacOS/SCIRun -s *script_filename.py* *arg1*`.

 To run a script within SCIRun without clearing the network, open and execute the script in the SCIRun python console: